paulhedlund/WAB2018spring/Exercises/widget1.md

     ![](img/ex1/widg1_pc4.png)        ![](img/ex1/widg1_pc5.png)

 10)	Add the widget information to the app config JSON file.
-This is done by navigating to **<u>\\client\stemapp\sample -configs\config-demo.json</u>.**  Find widgetPool -> widgets and add the following JSON to the end of it.
+This is done by navigating to **\\client\stemapp\sample -configs\config-demo.json.**  Find widgetPool -> widgets and add the following JSON to the end of it.
 Make sure all required commas exist to insure proper JSON format.

     ```
     {